content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/5-java-JDBC/6-java-jdbc-result-sets.md

 -   Similarly, there are get methods in the ResultSet interface for each of the eight Java primitive types, as well as common types such as java.lang.String, java.lang.Object, and java.net.URL.
 -   There are also methods for getting SQL data types java.sql.Date, java.sql.Time, java.sql.TimeStamp, java.sql.Clob, and java.sql.Blob.
--   Check the documentation for more information about using these SQL data types.

 ## 2.4 Updating a Result Set